gkujawski/v0-design-system/README.md

 A foundational design system for teaching purposes, aimed at creating consistent, accessible, and efficient user interfaces.
 This system provides a single source of truth for design decisions, enabling faster development and a cohesive brand experience.

-✨ Purpose
+# ✨ Purpose

 This Design System serves to:

-    Ensure Consistency: Provide a unified visual language and interaction patterns across all products and platforms.
+* Ensure Consistency: Provide a unified visual language and interaction patterns across all products and platforms.

-    Accelerate Development: Offer reusable components and clear guidelines to speed up UI development.
+* Accelerate Development: Offer reusable components and clear guidelines to speed up UI development.

-    Improve Quality: Promote best practices for accessibility, performance, and maintainability.
+* Improve Quality: Promote best practices for accessibility, performance, and maintainability.

-    Foster Collaboration: Bridge the gap between design and development teams with shared resources and documentation.
+* Foster Collaboration: Bridge the gap between design and development teams with shared resources and documentation.

-🚀 Getting Started
+# 🚀 Getting Started

 To use this Design System in your project, follow these steps:

-1. Installation
+**1. Installation**

 You can install the design system components and tokens as a package (if published) or directly integrate them into your project.